-Short-term incentive awards are granted based on our performance against annual corporate and individual objectives tied to our core strategy.
+Short-term incentive awards are granted based on our performance against annual corporate and individual objectives tied to our corporate strategy.
+Short-term incentive awards are established at a level that ensures a market competitive opportunity and vary depending on role responsibility.

-The award is calculated as a percentage of each named executive's base salary.
-It can be as low as 0 and has a cap based on the named executive's level.
-The target is market competitive and depends on the responsibility of the role.
-The table below shows the short-term incentive targets for the named executives as of the end of 2023.
+The target award is calculated as a percentage of each named executive's base salary.
+The table below shows the potential range of short-term incentive awards as of the end of 2024.

-Potential short-term ir as a percer ncentive award ntage of salary
+Potential short-term incentive award as a percentage of salary

-minimum target cap
+minimum target сар

 CEO 0 125 250

 Average of other named executives 0 77.5 155